Dwolla/hal-forms/README.md

 * `date`

-   Calendar date encoding a specific year, month and day.
+   Calendar date representing a specific year, month and day.
 Dates are independent of time zones.

    #### JSON Encoding